 - The clinician is experienced in working with people who stutter; and

 - The clinician and client have a “therapeutic alliance” that enables them to work well together.

-It’s essential that you speak with potential clinicians and ask about their experience and comfort level with people who stutter, their treatment approaches, and their expected outcomes after therapy.
-Often, the specific questions you ask are not as important as your level of confidence that the clinician is the right one for you.
-Many speech-language pathologists will offer a consultation prior to initiating therapy in which you can ask questions and gauge your own comfort level in working with this professional.
+The NSA highly recommends you speak with potential SLPs and ask about their experience and comfort level with people who stutter, their treatment approaches, and their expected outcomes after therapy.
+Often, the specific questions you ask are not as important as your level of confidence that the SLP is the right one for you.
+Many SLPs will offer a consultation prior to initiating therapy in which you can ask questions and gauge your own comfort level in working with this professional.

-- The NSA can also help you find a speech-language pathologist in your area who is active in the NSA or has participated in our Continuing Education Program.
-Contact our National Office at Info@WeStutter.org or (800) We Stutter.
-The NSA does not warrant the competency of these speech-language pathologists nor guarantee their treatment.
+NOTE: The NSA does not warrant the competency of these speech-language pathologists nor guarantee the effectiveness of their treatment.
 As with any referral, speak with the professional and ask questions.

 Stuttering Programs and Camps

 The NSA maintains a list of workshops, intensive programs, camps, summer classes, and programs for people who stutter of all ages.
 (We do our best to keep this list as updated as possible.)

 The NSA has an extensive network of local chapters for Adults, Families, Teens and Kids across the United States.
 These chapters meet monthly and provide community and self-help support for people who stutter.
 The purpose of these local NSA chapters is to be a judgement-free place for people who stutter to share their stuttering experience with other people who stutter.

 American Speech-Language-Hearing Association (ASHA) is a professional credentialing association for speech-language pathologists, audiologists and hearing scientists.
 ASHA has helpful advice about obtaining reimbursement for stuttering treatment.